Inflation in Saudi Arabia

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Purchasing Managers’ Index (PMI), produced by IHS Markit, jumped from October’s 57.8 to 58.3 in November.
+The Purchasing Managers’ Index (PMI), produced by IHS Markit, came in at 54.1 in August, which was down from July’s 55.8.